Skip to content

 Account for tier-based maintenance margin

 MMR rises with position size.
-On Binance BTCUSDT, MMR is 0.4% up to $50k notional but 1% above $250k and 2.5% above $1M.
+On Binance BTCUSDT (July 2026 tiers), MMR is 0.4% up to $300k notional, rising to 1% above $3M and 2.5% above $70M — and tiers differ by venue.
 Scaling into a winner can silently push you into a higher tier where your liquidation price moves closer — re-check after every add.

 Golden Rule: Only margin trade with money you can afford to lose completely.
 Treat your margin account like a separate risk allocation — not your savings.